wyvernbw/gd-maybe/README.md

 # gd-maybe 🤔
-_eliminate the worst mistake in programming, nothing_
+_null is the biggest mistake in computer science apparently_

 Optional wrapper class for gdscript, maybe, option, expected, you name it.
 (Mostly) functionally equivalent to Rust's `Option<T>`